UTS-eResearch/datacrate/spec/0.3/data_crate_specification_v0.3.md

    for machines (`CATALOG.json`), and an optional `/CATALOG` directory for additional HTML content.

-2. For distribution, or archiving; where integrity is important, a *Bagged DataCrate* is a [BagIt] bag conforming to the [DataCrate BagIt profile] with the payload files in the `/data` directory.
-A *Bagged DataCrate* has a clear separation between metadata and payload, and can be integrity-checked using the checksums in the [BagIt] manifest.
+2. For distribution, or archiving, where integrity is important, a *Bagged DataCrate* is a [BagIt] bag conforming to the [DataCrate BagIt profile] with the payload files in the `/data` directory.
+A *Bagged DataCrate* has a clear separation between metadata and payload, meaning tyhat metadata can be updated without affecting the integrity fo the data and can be integrity-checked using the checksums in the [BagIt] manifest.

 If a *Bagged DataCrate* has sufficient metadata then it can be distributed as a *Citable DataCrate*, with a [DataCite] citation.
 See below.